the practical kitchen

 eight olive oil ciabatta rolls rest on a grey and white speckled counter top. there are four in the top row and four in the bottom row. the counter is dusted generously with flour.

-To create this floury pattern, you'll flip the proofed ciabatta loaves over right before you transfer them into the oven.
+To create this floury pattern, flip the proofed ciabatta loaves over right before you transfer them into the oven.

 An animated gif showing seven olive oil ciabatta rolls sitting on a heavily dusted counter top. two hands reach in and grab a roll from the bottom left, flip it over, and place it on a piece of parchment paper approx the size of the roll.

 How does it work?
-When you stretch the dough into the 8"x10" rectangle and cut it into loaves, you do so on a generously floured surface.
+When you stretch the dough into the 8x10" rectangle and cut it into loaves, you do so on a generously floured surface.

-Right before you transfer them into the oven, you flip the loaves over, revealing the swirly pattern — kind of like when you fall asleep on a creased pillow and wake up with wrinkles all over your face.
+Right before you transfer them into the oven, flip the loaves over, revealing the swirly pattern — kind of like when you fall asleep on a creased pillow and wake up with wrinkles all over your face.

 How to Keep Track of What Set of Folds You're On